wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

 Per-application pod settings are set via application Pod's annotations.

 Pod's annotations are available to override the global configuration options on individual pods.
 Annotations take precedence over global settings.
-If the same option is specified globally and via the annotation, the value from annotation will be applied.
+If the same option is specified globally and via the annotation, the value from the annotation will be applied.

 [There is the list of supported per-pod's annotations](pod-annotations.md)